envoyproxy/gateway/site/content/en/v0.6.0/user/gateway-api-metrics.md

 Metrics can be queried from the 'Graph' tab e.g. `gatewayapi_gateway_created` See the [Gateway API State Metrics README](https://github.com/Kuadrant/gateway-api-state-metrics/tree/main#metrics) for the full list of Gateway API metrics available.

-Alerts can be see in the 'Alerts' tab.
+Alerts can be seen in the 'Alerts' tab.
 Gateway API specific alerts will be grouped under the 'gateway-api.rules' heading.

 ***Note:*** Alerts are defined in a PrometheusRules custom resource in the 'monitoring' namespace.
 You can modify the alert rules by updating this resource.